AdedoyinJas/airbnb-clone-project/README.md

 An administrative interface to monitor user activity, manage listings, and handle reported issues.
 This helps maintain platform quality, security, and compliance.

+## 🔐 API Security

+Ensuring the security of the backend APIs is critical to protect user data, transactions, and platform integrity.
+The following key security measures will be implemented in the Airbnb Clone project:

+### **1. Authentication**

+Authentication ensures that only verified users can access the system.
+We will use secure authentication methods (such as JWT — JSON Web Tokens) to verify user identities during login.
+✅ *Importance:* Protects the platform from unauthorized access and keeps user accounts safe.

+### **2. Authorization**

+Authorization controls what actions authenticated users can perform based on their roles (e.g., host, guest, admin).
+✅ *Importance:* Prevents users from accessing or modifying resources they don’t own — for example, one host cannot edit another host’s property.

+### **3. Data Encryption**

+Sensitive data such as passwords and payment details will be encrypted both in transit (using HTTPS/TLS) and at rest (in the database).
+✅ *Importance:* Prevents data leaks and protects user information from interception or unauthorized disclosure.

+### **4. Rate Limiting**

+Rate limiting will be used to restrict the number of API requests a user can make in a specific period.
+✅ *Importance:* Prevents abuse, brute-force attacks, and denial-of-service (DoS) attacks on the system.

+### **5. Input Validation & Sanitization**

+All user input will be validated and sanitized before processing.
+✅ *Importance:* Prevents security vulnerabilities such as SQL Injection, Cross-Site Scripting (XSS), and data corruption.

+### **6. Secure Payment Handling**

+Payment APIs will be integrated using trusted third-party services (e.g., Stripe or PayPal), following PCI-DSS compliance standards.
+✅ *Importance:* Ensures all financial transactions are secure and users’ payment information remains confidential.

+### **7. Regular Security Updates & Monitoring**

+The system will include logging, monitoring, and regular dependency updates to detect and fix vulnerabilities early.
+✅ *Importance:* Maintains long-term system integrity and protects against emerging threats.